godly-raam/Quantum_QRC/README.md

 * **Hybrid Solver:** The API can intelligently switch between the ultra-fast QRC solver and a traditional (but slower) QAOA solver for full-scale optimization.
 * **Self-Training:** On startup, the API automatically generates synthetic VRP data and trains the QRC model, making it instantly ready for requests.

-## Deployment

-This project is configured for **one-click deployment on Render.com**.

-The `render.yaml` file automatically instructs Render to:
-1. Use the `free` tier.
-2. Build the application using the provided `Dockerfile`.
-3. Set all necessary environment variables.
-4. Monitor the application's health at the `/api/health` endpoint.

 ## Key API Endpoints